Thial/StalkerModdingHelper/README.md

 If you are using simple text editors like Notepad++ or SublimeText you have to run the tool manually unless your software supports some sort of custom macros or you have other tools like docks or hardware like Elgato Stream Deck.
 You can also try getting some custom keyboard macro editor to start the application with a specific key.

 If on the other hand you are using a proper IDE and you have a proper solution with your mod then you can create a new configuration the same way Debug and Release configurations work.
 Simply point to the StalkerModdingHelper.exe.

-This will make it so that it will work the same it does on the video above where running your project will run Anomaly or reload the save.
+This will make it so that it will work the same way it does on the video above where running your project will run Anomaly or reload the save.